 What if I do not pay my council tax?

-Council tax is a priority debt.
-Your local authority can take further action to collect the money if you do not pay.
+Council tax is a priority bill.
+This means you should never ignore demands for payments.
+Your local council can take further action to collect the money if you do not pay, like taking money from wages or benefits, or court action.

 Taking payments from your wages